NHQ051201/cicd/README.md

-# 1A simple CI/CD setup
+# A simple CI/CD setup

 This can take up to 6 vms to run smoothly